Wandalen/wTesting/doc/version.eng/tutorial/CheatSheet.md

 ### Installation of `Testing`

-To install Testing you need an installed Node.js® and Node package manager ( NPM ).
+To install Testing you need an installed NodeJS and NPM.

 ```
 npm install -g wTesting